shrays/DodgeScript/README.md

 ```
 from `dodger.py`

 Furthermore, because different texturepacks can have different fonts, different packs will yield different results.
+See `sampleImages` folder for quick font and sky hue examples.

 Pytesseract struggles with the default minecraft font so packs like one of the aquari colors will help text recognition: https://www.mediafire.com/folder/bplato6za4yix/Aquari_Recolours

 Sky brightness will also effect the accuracy of the image crop.
-The program is callibrated towards darker sky hues and was tested using the nighttime settings of this pack: http://www.mediafire.com/file/a0ehaeewwcgzfpj/!++++%C3%82%C2%A7bClouds+&+Planets+Night+Overlay.zip/file

-Perpetual night was achieved through Lunar Client Time Changer Mod
+The program is callibrated towards darker sky hues and was tested using the nighttime settings of this pack (Perpetual night achieved through Lunar Client Time Changer Mod): http://www.mediafire.com/file/a0ehaeewwcgzfpj/!++++%C3%82%C2%A7bClouds+&+Planets+Night+Overlay.zip/file

 For more explantion, see issue: https://github.com/shrays/DodgeScript/issues/5
 ## Contributions